hmuchalski/128a/syllabus-CHEM-140T-spec-id/syllabus-lab-140t-speci-id.md

 If you have significant extenuating circumstances that cause you to miss multiple assignments, please come to office hours, and we will discuss accommodations.
 I'll be flexible, but it helps to know what you need so that I can find the best way to help.

->[!CAUTION] Class Primer due dates are non-negotiable
+>[!CAUTION]
->Class Primers are due before class so that you're primed and ready to think about the problems, and so that I can review the work and pick up common errors.
+>Class Primer due dates are non-negotiable.
+Class Primers are due before class so that you're primed and ready to think about the problems, and so that I can review the work and pick up common errors.
 For that reason, Class Primer absolutely must be done before class.

 [^4]: Adapted from David Clark's adaptation of Spencer Bangley's snippet about due dates.